ericbottard/hands-on-cloudfoundry/README.md

 - To store a new Person, check `jdbcTemplate.update(sql, new BeanPropertySqlParameterSource)` out

 ###Bonus:
-Log ou display the actual class of the `DataSource` that gets injected.
+Log or display the actual class of the `DataSource` that gets injected.
 What do you get locally?
 When running on CloudFoundry?

 ##Exercise 6 (15 mins)